TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-queryexecution-limitmaxdop.md

 ## **Recommended Steps**

-Our internal service telemetry detected that {DatabaseName} is an instance of Azure SQL with a high degree of MAXDOP.
+Our internal service telemetry detected that your Azure SQL DB database **<!--$DatabaseName-->DatabaseName<!--/$DatabaseName-->** in server **<!--$ServerName-->ServerName<!--/$ServerName-->** is an instance with high degree of MAXDOP. <br>
 While using a higher degree of parallelism may increase throughput for individual queries, it can negatively impact concurrency in some workloads.

 ## **Recommended Documents**